News

 Average Results in Auckland Regatta

+Photo courtesy of Ivor Wilkins.
 The annual Jack Tar Auckland Regatta took place over the weekend of 21 and 22 March 2015.
 The racing in Division A, consisting of 9 TP 52 style boats including 2 new acquisitions from abroad, promised to be exciting.
 And so it proved to be with little between the whole fleet and inevitable close mark roundings which at times led to protests and penalty turns.
-GEORGIA fell foul to a penalty turn on the first day (hitting the top mark) and was subjected to a protest on the second day for a claim that room was not given to the protesting boat at the bottom mark.
-The protest was thrown out.
-Read more
+GEORGIA fell foul to a penalty turn on the first day (hitting the top mark) and was subjected to a protest on the second day for a claim that room Read more

 Update on Racing

 Here we are half way through the summer and of course a great summer it has been.
 Division A has received a real boost from the arrival of 2 further new TP52s from abroad to add to Harry Dodson’s MAYHEM last year, which has generally knocked us off our perch and made us re-think GEORGIA’s configuration.
 Both boats – VIENTO and TEMPTATION III – are Judel Vrolik design, as also is MAYHEM.
 The result was an exciting and closely fought Race Week at the Bay of Islands annual regatta last month (more about which below).
-Read more
+This year, for the first Read more

 Last RNZYS Winter Race Saturday 13 September 2014 - Photos by Stephen Craig